Trump: If Democrats take the House, 'I’ll just figure it out'

 “So I said Joe, I need the vote, like, today,” Trump said, suggesting that Manchin took too long to commit his support.
 But after Sen. Susan Collins, R-Maine, announced her support for the nomination, "we had all the votes, so we didn't need Joe's vote.
 And he pressed that button. ...
 I said 'Joe, Joe that doesn't count.
 It doesn't count.'"

-Trump also chided former President Barack Obama, who has been hitting the campaign trail more frequently in the final days before the election.

-"I heard President Obama speak today.
-I had to listen, I was in the plane and I had nothing else to do," he said, before accusing his predecessor of lying about his health care policy during his presidency and mistreating the press.
-"Lie after lie, broken promise after broken promise, that's what he did.
-Unlike President Obama, we live by a different motto.
-It's called 'promises made, promises kept.'"

 West Virginia has been a bedrock for President Trump.
-Only one other state went for Trump by a greater margin in 2016, and it was one of only two states where every single county voted for the president.
+Only one other state went for him over Hillary Clinton by a greater margin in 2016, and it was one of only two states where every single county voted for the president.
 And contrary to national trends, Trump’s high approval rating in West Virginia has remained steady throughout his presidency.

 Despite Trump’s continued popularity, Manchin has managed to hold an edge over Trump-allied Morrisey in polls of the closely watched Senate race.